AI-Assisted Assignment Submission Triage and Support Routing

 Suggested Workflow

-Use a submission triage loop: intake, classify, route, follow up.
+Use a submission triage loop: intake, normalize, classify, route, follow up.

-- Use a model step to draft a short support-oriented triage note.
+3. Use a model step to draft a short support-oriented triage note with an uncertainty flag.

-- Generate weekly triage insights for instructional planning.
+6. Generate weekly triage insights for instructional planning and operational cleanup.

 Implementation Blueprint

-Teams can start with Zapier or Make for simple flows, then move to n8n if more customization is required.
+Teams can start with Make for simple flows, then move to n8n if more branching, logging, or institution-specific rules are required.

 Input fields: